What are

-Multi-day Nordic skiing tours in the Laurentians.
+Multi-day backcountry nordic tours in the Laurentians.

 A project to showcase the heritage of backcountry skiing.